 - Reckless driving.
 This takes a number of different forms, such as driving at excessive speeds (e.g. 20 mph over the posted limit) or failure to maintain control of the vehicle.
 A reckless driver is one who demonstrates a disregard for the consequences of his or her actions and indifference to the safety of others.
 Because more dangerous driving patterns usually accompany reckless driving, accident injuries tend to be more severe.

-What Should I Do After An Alexandria Car Accident?
+What Should I Do After A Car Accident In Alexandria?

 First, get medical attention for yourself and your passengers.
 This is critical even if you think you’re not hurt or your injuries were minor because some injuries take several days to present themselves.
 If you delay medical attention and problems emerge later, it may be more difficult to connect them to the accident, which only helps the driver who was responsible for causing it.